-The statements in this report that are not historical facts are forward-looking statements and are subject to significant known and unknown risks, uncertainties and assumptions that could cause the Corporation's actual results for future periods to differ materially from those set forth in forward-looking statements.
+The statements in this report that are not historical facts are forward-looking statements and are subject to significant known and unknown risks, uncertainties and assumptions that could cause Quebecor's actual results for future periods to differ materially from those set forth in forward-looking statements.
 Forward-looking statements may be identified by the use of the conditional or by forward-looking terminology such as the terms "plans," "expects," "may," "anticipates," "intends," "estimates," "projects," "seeks," "believes," or similar terms, variations of such terms or the negative of such terms.
 Some important factors that could cause actual results to differ materially from those expressed in these forward-looking statements include, but are not limited to:

-- Quebecor's ability to continue successfully developing its network and the facilities that support its mobile services; - general economic, financial or market conditions and variations in the businesses of local, regional and national advertisers in Quebecor's newspapers, television outlets and other media properties; - the intensity of competitive activity in the industries in which Quebecor operates; - Quebecor's ability to penetrate new, highly competitive markets, and the accuracy of the estimated size of potential markets; - fragmentation of the media landscape; - new technologies that might change consumer behaviour with respect to Quebecor's product suites; - unanticipated higher capital spending required for developing Quebecor's network or to address the continued development of competitive alternative technologies, or the inability to obtain additional capital to continue the development of Quebecor's business; - Quebecor's ability to implement its business and operating strategies successfully and to manage its growth and expansion; - risks relating to the acquisition of Freedom and the strategy for expanding outside Québec, including Quebecor's ability to successfully integrate Freedom's operations and to capture synergies, and potential unknown liabilities or costs associated with the acquisition of Freedom; - the anticipated benefits and effects of the acquisition of Freedom, which may not be realized in a timely manner or at all, and ongoing operating costs and capital expenditures, which could be different than anticipated, as well as unanticipated litigation or other regulatory proceedings associated with the acquisition of Freedom, which could result in changes to the parameters of the transaction; - the impacts of the significant and recurring investments that will be required in our new Freedom, Videotron MVNO and other markets for development and expansion and to compete effectively with the ILECs and other current or potential competitors in these markets, including the fact that the post-acquisition Videotron business will continue to face the same risks that
+- Quebecor's ability to continue successfully developing its network and the facilities that support its mobile services; - general economic climate, financial and economic market conditions, global business challenges, such as tariffs and trade barriers, as well as market conditions and variations in the businesses of local, regional and national advertisers in Quebecor's newspapers, television outlets and other media properties; - Quebecor's ability to implement its business and growth strategies successfully; - the intensity of competitive activity in the industries in which Quebecor operates and its ability to penetrate new markets and successfully develop its business, including in growth sectors and new geographies; - fragmentation of the media landscape and its impact on the advertising market and the media properties of Quebecor; - new technologies that might change consumer behaviour with respect to Quebecor's product suites; - unanticipated higher capital spending required for developing Quebecor's network or to address the continued development of competitive alternative technologies, or the inability to obtain additional capital to continue the development of Quebecor's business segments; - risks relating to the ongoing integration of Freedom, acquired in 2023, which could result in additional and unforeseen expenses, capital expenditures and financial risks, such as the incurrence of unexpected write-offs, unanticipated or unknown liabilities, or unforeseen litigation.
+In addition, the anticipated benefits of the Freedom acquisition may not be fully realized or could take longer to realize than expected; - the impacts of the significant and recurring investments that will be required for development and expansion and to compete effectively with the ILECs and other current or potential competitors in the Telecommunications segment's target markets; - disruptions to the network through which Quebecor provides its television, Internet access, mobile and wireline telephony and OTT services, and its ability to protect such services against piracy, unauthorized access and other security breaches; - labour disputes and strikes, service interruptions resulting from equipment breakdown, network failure, the threat of natural disasters, epidemics, public-health crises and political instability in some countries; - impacts related to environmental issues, cybersecurity and the protection of personal information; - changes in Quebecor's ability to obtain services and equipment critical to its operations; - changes in laws and regulations, or in their interpretations, which could result, among other things, in increased competition, changes in Quebecor's markets, increased operating expenses, capital expenditures or tax expenses, or a reduction in the value of some assets; and - Quebecor's substantial indebtedness, interest rate and exchange rate fluctuations, the tightening of credit markets and the restrictions on its business imposed by the terms of its debt.

-Videotron currently faces, but will also face increased risks relating to new geographies and markets;

-- disruptions to the network through which Quebecor provides its television, Internet access, mobile and wireline telephony and OTT services, and its ability to protect such services against piracy, unauthorized access and other security breaches; - labour disputes or strikes; - service interruptions resulting from equipment breakdown, network failure, the threat of natural disasters, epidemics, pandemics and other public-health crises and political instability in some countries; - impact of emergency measures that have been or may be implemented by various levels of government; - changes in Quebecor's ability to obtain services and equipment critical to its operations; - changes in laws and regulations, or in their interpretations, which could result, among other things, in the loss (or reduction in value) of Quebecor's licences or markets, or in an increase in competition, compliance costs or capital expenditures; - Quebecor's ability to successfully develop its Sports and Entertainment segment and other expanding lines of business in its other segments; - Quebecor's substantial indebtedness, the tightening of credit markets, and the restrictions on its business imposed by the terms of its debt; and - interest rate fluctuations that could affect a portion of Quebecor's interest payment requirements on long-term debt.